SoftFluent/CodeFluent-Entities-Documentation/development-guide/custom_methods.md

 # Custom methods

+Custom methods are platform independent query that will be translated:
+* by the [Microsoft SQL Server code generator](../code-generators/microsoft_sql_server_code_generator.md) into a T-SQL query,
+* by the [Business Object Model generator](code-generators/c_business_object_model_generator.md) into C# methods

 ## Load

-Load methods allow you to define a platform independent query, loading sets of data.
+Load methods allow you to define a , loading sets of data.

-This query will be translated by the [Microsoft SQL Server code generator](../code-generators/microsoft_sql_server_code_generator.md) into a T-SQL query.

-Since the generated method manipulates sets of entities, in the generated [Business Object Model](code-generators/c_business_object_model_generator.md), the method is generated in the collection class.

 This method ```LoadByAvailable``` on the **Product** entity:
 ```sql